Pumping up your tires is part and parcel of riding bikes. Lose pressure and your ride is slower and less efficient

 Peristaltic pumps use moving compression points to pump a fluid or gas around an enclosed system.
 Peristalsis itself is not a new invention; it occurs frequently in nature – think of the squeezing motion of the muscles in the gastrointestinal system, pushing food through your gut – and is used in many technical devices, particular in medicine.

 The pressure the tube runs at can be set using the valve.
-Initial plans are to develop products with commuters – who are likely to prioritise conveniece over out-and-out tyre performance or feel – in mind.
-Designs are in the pipeline for 700c and 26in wheels with broad 35-42mm tyre widths.
+Initial plans are to develop products with commuters – who are likely to prioritise conveniece over out-and-out tire performance or feel – in mind.
+Designs are in the pipeline for 700c and 26in wheels with broad 35-42mm tire widths.

 Krempel also told us that the valve used would be compatible with standard Presta pumps, and can be deflated using the integral valve system.